Environmental & Sustainability

 Sunport Blvd. landscaping was installed with low-water-use plant materials (xeric).
 The median portion of the landscape was designed for the efficient capture of stormwater by creating swales in terrain eliminating runoff from the area.

 In 2010, a new water line originating from the wastewater treatment plant through the Sunport was installed to supply non-potable treated re-use water for irrigating the landscape at the Sunport.
 This reclaimed water will still provide needed irrigation to the 70 acres of landscape at the Sunport, without the need for millions of gallons of drinking water per year.
-This project is being carried out in partnership with the Albuquerque Bernalillo County Water Utility Authority (ABCWUA), the local provider of water and wastewater services.
-The final conversion from potable to non-potable water for irrigation will entail the installation of booster pumps and the associated infrastructure, and is expected to save up to 2.5 million gallons of drinking water per month.
-Construction and installation of these pumps and infrastructure will begin in 2020 with anticipated completion in 2021.
+This project was carried out in partnership with the Albuquerque Bernalillo County Water Utility Authority (ABCWUA), the local provider of water and wastewater services.
+The final conversion from potable to non-potable water for irrigation consists of the installation of booster pumps with the associated infrastructure.
+This conversion effort was completed in April of 2022 and has saved, in the past 12 months (August 2022 – July 2023), approximately 16,831,411 gallons of drinking water.

 electric ground support equipment (GSE)